Wall Street slips off record highs, Tesla drops after fatal crash

-The electric-car maker fell after a Tesla vehicle believed to be operating without anyone in the driver’s seat crashed into a tree on Saturday north of Houston, killing two occupants.
+The electric-car maker slid 3.4% after a Tesla vehicle believed to be operating without anyone in the driver’s seat crashed into a tree on Saturday north of Houston, killing two occupants.

 The stock was the biggest drag on the S&P 500 and Nasdaq Composite Index.
 An 8.4% drop over the weekend in bitcoin, in which Tesla has an investment, also weighed on its share price.